TristanRhodes/tristanrhodes.github.io/_posts/2022-01-14-expression-parsing-monads.markdown

 }
 ```

-Now we can start nesting functions and accumulating the result, but we need to be able to do more than just add 1, we need a value parameter.
+I believe this is now a fully qualified Monad.
+We have a bridge that can nest and chain our functions and accumulate the result, but we need to be able to do more than just add 1, we need a value parameter.

 ```csharp
 [Fact]